oracle-livelabs/em-omc/enterprise-manager/emcc/em-find-fix-validate/em-find-fix-validate-mc.md

     ![](images/TALEntry.jpg " ")

-6. Click on **Auto Refresh** and choose one of the refresh options, the tables below gets refreshed, which helps DBAs monitor their database using a Network Operations Center (NOC) like screen
+6. Click on **Auto Refresh** and choose one of the refresh options, the tables below gets refreshed, which helps DBAs monitor their database using a Network Operations Center (NOC) like screen.

     ![](images/TALAutoRefresh.jpg " ")

-7. One can notice the differences between Performance Hub and Top Activity Lite in terms of Time viewport, Summary timeline and Dimensions.
+7. By default, the Time viewport updates to latest five minutes of data.
+However, if moved, it will remain fixed in absolute terms (ex: 1:00 - 1:05 PM) as the chart updates to show the last hour of data, If the viewport reaches the left side of the chart and rolls over, it should be auto-pinned again to the right side of the chart.

     ![](images/TALEnd.jpg " ")

+8. One can notice the differences between Performance Hub and Top Activity Lite in terms of Time viewport, Summary timeline and Dimensions such as Time view port is fixed to 5 min and provides limited dimension with the goal of scable and near-time monitoring under high load.

 ## Task 4: Workload Analysis